willhunt914/Pi-inthe-sky/README.md

 # Pi-inthe-sky

+The goal of this assignment is to have a projectile launch and land without breaking.
+The Projectile also has to document the data from the launch.

 ## Planning

 - Our first idea for the project was to do a slingshot because it would be relatively easy to make and could launch a far distance.